 Now that the importance of the customer experience is an established reality, investing in technology to create a superior customer experience is becoming a natural priority.
 How can you use technology to make sure each and every customer journey inspires ongoing loyalty?

 When you embark on using AI to improve the customer experience, try first to formulate a customer experience vision, and then gain a good understanding of how AI can improve your customer journeys and benefit the business.

-Look for projects that can be tracked easily and reveal success (or failure) quickly—high-volume customer queries that are highly repeatable, for example, identify the specific scenarios that AI can solve for.
-Visit our Resources page to learn more about AI Service Management (AISM), AI ITSM or AI Customer Service solutions that can help you deliver a customer-centric AI Service Experience.
+Look for projects that can be tracked easily and reveal success (or failure) quickly—high-volume customer queries that are highly repeatable, for example, identify the specific scenarios that AI can solve.
+Visit our Resources page to learn more about AI Service Management (AISM) or AI-powered Customer Service solutions that can help you deliver a customer-centric AI Service Experience.